ChiChou/vscode-frida/README.md

 [*] Optional.
 Only some of the functionalities rely on it

-FlexDecrypt depends on SSH.
+FoulDecrypt depends on SSH.
 You need to generate a public key before using it.

 ## Features